matheesha27/Low-level-YOLO-Implementation/README.md

 # Low-level-YOLO-Implementation
 A low-level implementation of functionalities needed in YOLO object detection from scratch in Python.
+(Also, this is related with the second assignment of the course "Convolutional Neural Networks by deeplearning.ai by Prof. Andrew Ng. on Coursera".
+This is done from scrach in Python.)

 YOLO network architecture starts from an input image of size (h=448,w=448,c=3) and it uses a series of convolution (CONV) and pooling (MAX POOL) layers and converge to a final output block of size (7,7,30).